Backend API libraries

 If you want to use a specific programming language to connect with an Ethereum node, there are many convenience libraries within the ecosystem that make this much easier.
 With these libraries, developers can write intuitive, one-line methods to initialize JSON-RPC requests (under the hood) that interact with Ethereum.

 These libraries abstract away much of the complexity of interacting directly with an Ethereum node.
 They also provide utility functions (e.g. converting ETH to Gwei) so as a developer you can spend less time dealing with the intricacies of Ethereum clients and more time focused on the unique functionality of your application.

 Infura - The Ethereum API as a service.

 DataHub by Figment - Web3 API services with Ethereum Mainnet and testnets.

 Nodesmith - JSON-RPC API access to Ethereum Mainnet and testnets.

 Ethercluster - Run your own Ethereum API service supporting both ETH and ETC.

-Chainstack - Shared and dedicated Ethereum nodes as a service.
+Chainstack - Elastic and dedicated Ethereum nodes as a service.